anggimude/anggimude/README.md

 My name is Hyuk, and I am a fourth year student at the University of Toronto studying Mathematical applications in economics and finance.
 I am interested in data science and maths.
 I am skilled in using R and currently learning Python.

 Two projects that may catch your attention are pinned. `Health` is a paper on the correlation between global suicide rates and country income, age, gender, continent and `OCED` is a paper that analyzes the correlation between minimum hourly wage and labour productivity.
+Please find the analysis paper(output) in the paper folder and the file with a .pdf.

 <!--